-According to Dr. Todd Scroeder, who analyzes the ways exercise impacts hormone levels in older men at the University of Southern California, this boosting period can last anywhere from 15 minutes to an hour.
+According to Dr. Todd Schroeder, who analyzes the ways exercise impacts hormone health in older men at the University of Southern California, this boosting period can last anywhere from 15 minutes to an hour.

 What health benefits these brief bursts of testosterone may produce is not yet certain – of course, exercise has many other notable advantages when it comes to overall health.